 1.)
 There’s History to the Hauntings

 The stories you’ll hear on a Huntsville Ghost Walk have been vetted two ways.
-The founders of Huntsville Ghost Walk brought in a medium from out of town, turned him loose in the areas they wanted to explore, and let him tell what he experienced-to avoid a bias towards old local stories.
+The founders of Huntsville Ghost Walk brought in a medium from out of town and let the medium lead the way through the areas where the walks would occur, stopping where there was ghostly activity, in order to get a fresh (and unbiased) perspective.
 Then, everything the medium saw was researched in official records to find a match.
-The result is a combination of thrilling stories of murder, betrayal, and more mixed with fascinating local history.
+The result is a combination of thrilling stories of murder, betrayal, and more, mixed with fascinating local history.

 2.)
 Huntsville Ghost Walks Aren’t Just for Halloween

 Huntsville Ghost Walks begin in early September, and continue through Halloween.